WebAhead/master-reference/coursebook/week-6/project.md

 6) Host your project on Heroku, see [resources](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-5/resources.md)

-7) Use module.exports and require to break a single large server file into smaller modules.

-8) Consider a good server file structure based on what we have discussed over the week.

 9) Employ continuous integration on your project with Travis or a similar tool.
 (If you decide to use Travis, we strongly recommend that you host this project in your own repo rather than in your cohort's FAC repository to avoid all builds getting queued together)

 10) Use CodeCov or a similar tool to report and track test coverage.